ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 blind_sig = rsabssa_blind_sign(skI, TokenRequest.blinded_rmsg)
 ~~~

-This is encoded an transmitted to the client in the following TokenResponse structure:
+This is encoded and transmitted to the client in the following TokenResponse structure:

 ~~~
 struct {